A Bayesian Deep Learning Framework for End-To-End Prediction of Emotion from Heartbeat: Discussion

 \section{Discussion}

-The growing prevalence of high-fidelity, affordable wearable monitoring devices has introduced an opportunity for continuous emotion detection `in the wild'.
-The vast majority of approaches in the literature rely on fusion of multiple physiological signals for physiology-based emotion detection, or ED\textsubscript{P}.
+The growing prevalence of high-fidelity, affordable wearable monitoring devices creates an opportunity for continuous emotion detection `in the wild'.
+The vast majority of existing approaches in the literature have relied on the fusion of multiple physiological signals for physiology-based emotion detection (or ED\textsubscript{P}).
 Although this multimodal treatment provides significant performance benefits, it is limited in practice.
-Indeed, the existing landscape for consumer electronics has near-unimodal sensor availability, limiting physiological signals primarily to IBI time series.
-Timely application of ED\textsubscript{P} in real world settings, therefore, requires models that comply with these restrictions.
+Indeed, the vast amount of physiological data obtained by affordable wearable devices today is almost exclusively unimodal IBI time series.
+Timely application of ED\textsubscript{P} in real world settings therefore requires models that are compatible with these input signals.

 It has been shown previously that IBI extracted from PPG corresponds closely with IBI extracted from ECG \cite{Pietila2017, Harju2018}.
-This allowed us to exploit existing high-quality ECG datasets for this study.
-We developed an end-to-end neural network capable of modelling temporal structure in the IBI time series, which outperformed previous classifiers on this task \cite{Miranda-Correa2017b, Katsigiannis2018}.
+This allowed us to exploit existing high-quality ECG datasets for the purposes of this study.
+We developed an end-to-end neural network to model temporal structure in the IBI time series and classify emotional valence.
+This outperformed previous benchmarks on these datasets \cite{Miranda-Correa2017b, Katsigiannis2018} and accelerates near-term relevance of ED\textsubscript{P} in real-world settings.

-We went on to re-cast our model as a probabilistic neural network to capture uncertainty in the output.
-Through the use of a confidence threshold parameter, $\alpha$, we demonstrated a framework for tuning model predictions in order to trade off accuracy against coverage.
-Indeed, we report peak accuracy of 90\%.
-Further flexibility was achieved by framing our model as a regression problem, which allows the experimenter to specify decision boundaries appropriate for binary- or multi-class tasks.
+Using Monte Carlo dropout, we re-cast our model as a probabilistic neural network in order to approximate the posterior predictive distribution over the output.
+This provides a crucial measure of uncertainty in the model predictions, which we used to specify a statistically meaningful acceptance boundary.
+By tuning the confidence threshold, $\alpha$, our Bayesian framework is able to trade off performance against coverage ($\alpha$ is itself a hyper-parameter for future cross-validation).
+In this study, we report peak model accuracy of 90\%.
+Further flexibility was achieved by framing our model as a regression problem, which allows the experimenter to specify class boundaries appropriate for binary- or multi-class tasks.